Breaking News Staff Highlights Your Steward Benefits Local Action Contact Links NTEU Chapter 247 Home

 This page will put you in touch with essential contacts.
 Download our newsletters, sample our viewpoint, tap into our resources...

 Click on this link to National NTEU.
 As a member, you have earned special access to corners of the NTEU Website known only to the privileged.
 Traffic in inside information.
 Keep track of your increasing Member Benefits.
-Talk truth to your Congressperson through NTEU's Capwiz site.
-You can click here, but only when you're not in the workplace, to be safe!
+Speak truth to your Congressperson through NTEU's Legislative Action section.
+To reach Legislative Action, you can click here, but only when you're not in the workplace, to be safe!

 Check the bottom of this page for FEDERAL EMPLOYEE LINKS.
 They will connect you to a wealth of resources for federal employees like you.